SebastianMautner/BSProject/README.md

 └── target (the bin files (has a structure, but thats auto generated))

 TODO:
-Order: everything
+Order: everything (being worked on)
-Devices: everything
+Devices: everything (being worked on)
-Customer: some more mult options
+Customer: some more mult options, GetById has some problems, Delete has many problems Hypermedia in case of error (e.g. NotFoundException) Pagination
-Hypermedia
-Pagination
 Docker?
 Caching
 other use cases
+ReadMe

+Open Questions:
+What the fuck does he mean with the whole docker bullshit?

 -------------------------------------------------------------------------------------------------------------------------------------------------